 What happens when there are multiple offers on a house?

-The purpose here is to get as much information as possible on what the seller actually wants – you may be surprised by what sways them in your favor, Christian explains.
+The purpose here is to get as much information as possible on what the seller wants – you may be surprised by what sways them in your favor.

 'Does the seller need a leaseback or long closing period?
-Would they rather sell all their furniture and just leave the house as is?'
-Being accommodating can count as much as extra cash, but you won't know unless you ask.
+Would they rather sell all their furniture and just leave the house as is?' says Christian, the CEO of Repair Pricer.
+Being accommodating can count as much as extra money, but you won't know unless you ask.

 Can you put multiple offers on houses?